career decision

 tip:

-First things first, whether you are starting a business from scratch, buying an existing business or taking on a franchise, before you commit your resources, you must do you Maths to ensure your business will be able to generate enough money to compensate yourself to the level someone in gainful employment gets at the very least, otherwise is not worth doing it.
+Whether you are starting a business from scratch, buying an existing business or taking on a franchise, before you commit your resources, you must do your Maths to ensure your business will be able to generate enough money to compensate yourself to the level someone in gainful employment gets at the very least, otherwise is not worth doing it.

 Assuming you have determined it is worth being a business owner.
-A point to remember: 'Having a good business idea is one thing, transforming it into a good business is another', sufficient applied business knowledge is key.
+A point to remember: 'Having a good business idea is one thing, transforming it into a good business is another', success depends on having accurate, active, appropriate and sufficient applied business knowledge.

 Market research